 After installing Go, put in the command line go build where main.go is.
 An executable should be formed, running this executable will create an instance of the Webhook API that runs natively.
 With this said, it is recommended to set up a Kubernetes instance to have the webhook be accessible from there.

-Dialogflow Instance
+Dialogflow Instance with kuberneties

 A local system-based instance of Dialogflow will need to be created per organization by standing up a Kubernetes instance of the Dialogflow service.
 Detailed instructions on how to do this are within the Form Scriber Deployment guide.